gbif/hp-grscicoll/en/get-involved.md

 You can ask questions and contribute to our work by subscribing to our mailing list or check our forum.

 [Contact us](/contact){: .button .is-primary}

+## Help us translate the website

+You can help us translate this website to other languages by joining the GBIF translator community.
+You can read more [here](https://www.gbif.org/translators).